 In today's unstable weather, production costs are climbing, and profits eroded.
 Farmers require more accurate data on their crops and soil to calculate optional fertiliser quantities.

 Croptimal offers a solution to this quandary.
-Its laboratory optimises the basic nutrition, and the micro and macro elements of several components: leaf plant tissue, soil and water.
+Its laboratory optimises the basic nutrition, and the micro and macro elements of all nutrition elements: plant tissue, soil and water.
 Laboratory services include collecting samples and preparing them for analysis.
-An agronomist then studies the results and the farmer receives recommendations the following day, thus facilitating on line fertiliser quantification.
+An agronomist then studies the results and the grower receives recommendations the following day, thus facilitating on line fertiliser quantification.

 From the chemical industry to agriculture

-The extended learning process encompassed work with farmers, market studies and realising that frustrated farmers lacked information.
-A meeting with Netafim, which had seen the beneficial potential for farmers worldwide, was an additional development incentive.
+The extended learning process encompassed work with growers, market studies and realising that frustrated growers lacked information.
+A meeting with Netafim, which had seen the beneficial potential for growers worldwide, was an additional development incentive.

 The lessons learned during the study period led to some important conclusions regarding development:

 1. Correct sampling methodology is essential and must therefore be part of the solution.

 2. Since different people will produce different results, sampling must be automated and follow a protocol.
 The resultant process takes 6 minutes, compared to 48 hours hitherto.